-New Cooperation, Nutrition Medicine Team, Leipzig University Hospital
+New cooperation, Nutritional Medicine Team, Leipzig University Hospital

-Roll Out, Internal Medicine Department, Leipzig University Hospital
+Roll Out, Department of Internal Medicine, Leipzig University Hospital

-Participation, Congress of The German Society for Clinical Chemistry and Laboratory Medicine, Mannheim
+Participation, Congress of the German Society for Clinical Chemistry and Laboratory Medicine, Mannheim, Germany

 Award, SAP Innovation Award 2022

-Award, Congress of The German Society of Internal Medicine, Wiesbaden
+Award, Congress of the German Society for Internal Medicine, Wiesbaden

 Participation, Action Day “Laboratory Diagnostics” (BDL & DGKL), Berlin